Racing car movies: 10 unmissable titles for those who love cars and engines

 Where is the Villa Reale located?

-The Royal Villa is located in the northern part of Monza and is not very far from the historic center.
+The Royal Villa is located in the northern part of Monza and is not far from the historic center.
 For example, on foot, the Royal Palace is just over a quarter of an hour from the Duomo.
 The exact address of the entrance is Via Brianza 1.

 How much does the entrance ticket cost to visit the Palace?

 The full ticket to access the Royal Villa of Monza costs 10 euros.
 There is also a reduced rate of 8 euros for visitors between the ages of 3 and 26, for those over 65 and for holders of the Monza tourist passport .
 Free admission, on the other hand, is reserved for children under 3 years old, disabled people with a companion, qualified tourist guides, journalists with ID cards and military personnel from the Command for the protection of Cultural Heritage.
-Access to the Gardens, on the other hand, is always free.
+Access to the Gardens, however, is always free.

 When can you visit the Royal Villa of Monza: opening and closing times